 - 1 teaspoon orange zest optional, you may also use any other citrus zest

 - 1 teaspoon orange juice optional, you may also use any other citrus juice

 - 1/4 cup granulated sugar

 - 1/2 cup pistachios optional, shelled and roughly chopped

 - Preheat oven to 350 F.

-- In a small saucepan on medium heat, add maple syrup, orange zest, orange juice, and sugar and bring to a simmer.
+- In a medium saucepan on medium heat, add maple syrup, orange zest, orange juice, and sugar and bring to a simmer.

 - Lower to medium-low and continue to simmer for another five minutes, stirring regularly.

 - Remove from heat and stir in sesame seeds and pistachios.

 - Pour over a small baking sheet lined with parchment paper or a silicone mat.
 Use a spatula to distribute the candy evenly.
 It should be a little shy of 1/2 inch thick.